eqcorrscan/RTEQC-composition/README.md

 # Composition of RTEQC

 Files to orchstrate docker set ups for RTEQC.
+Needs to have the RCET_RTEQcorrscan, RTEQC_api and RTEQ_grafana repositories cloned within this folder.

 To run a simulation, change the event id (and other env variables) in the `Albatross_sim.env` file then run: